scylladb/scylladb/docs/using-scylla/features-ent.rst

   * :doc:`Role Based Access Control (RBAC) </operating-scylla/security/rbac-usecase>` - compatible with Apache Cassandra 3.x using CQL commands to :ref:`grant roles <cql-security>` to users in an organization.
   * :ref:`GoogleCloudSnitch <googlecloudsnitch>`- optimized for use with GCE instances
   * `Large Partitions Support <https://www.scylladb.com/2018/09/11/large-partitions-support-scylla-2-3/>`_ - Scylla supports large partitions.
-  * :doc:`Encryption at Rest </operating-scylla/security/encryption-at-rest>` - protects your data persisted in storage or backup.
+  * `Encryption at Rest <https://enterprise.docs.scylladb.com/stable/operating-scylla/security/encryption-at-rest.html>`_ - protects your data persisted in storage or backup.
   * :ref:`BYPASS CACHE <bypass-cache>` - This CQL command informs the database that the data being read is unlikely to be read again in the near future, and also was unlikely to have been read in the near past; therefore no attempt should be made to read it from the cache or to populate the cache with the data.

   Read the `Release Notes <https://www.scylladb.com/product/release-notes/>`_ for more information.